zzzprojects/learn-orm/tutorials/efcore-linqkit/nested-expressions.md

 }
 ```

-You can also call the `AsExpandable` on the table and skip the call to the `Expand` method because `AsExpandable` automatically calls `Expand` on expressions as shown below.
+You can also call the `AsExpandable` method on the table and skip the call to the `Expand` method because `AsExpandable` automatically calls `Expand` on expressions as shown below.

 ```csharp
 public static void Example3()